 The winter semester starts on October 1 and ends on March 31.
 The summer semester begins on April 1 and ends on September 30.
-You must have free time for organizing all these formalities, the visa process can take up to 3 months.
+You must have free time to organize all these formalities; the visa process can take up to 3 months.

-To ensure the best chances of acceptance, take care to provide all the documentation asked for, make sure all your documentation is translated and certified.
-Copies of some documents must be notarized and education certificates must have an apostille from awarding organizations.
+To ensure the best chances of acceptance, take care to provide all the documentation required and ensure all your documentation is translated and certified.
+Copies of some documents must be notarized, and education certificates must have an apostille from awarding organizations.

-Check with your university which exactly documents you need to provide and in which form, it depends on your nationality as well as on university.
+Check with your university which exactly documents you need to provide and in which form.
+It depends on your nationality as well as on your university.

-Don’t forget to sign for the health insurance before and after coming to Germany.
+Don’t forget to sign up for health insurance before and after coming to Germany.

-Enrolling at one of the few hundred English-taught Bachelors available in Germany will make your academic life easier.
+Enrolling in one of the few hundred English-taught bachelor’s degrees available in Germany will make your academic life easier.
 Plus, you will meet other international students like you to hang out with.
-However, when it comes to everyday life, knowing a little German really makes a difference.
+However, knowing a little German really makes a difference when it comes to everyday life.

-Just like most other places in the world, German people in small cities, the older generation, business people prefer speaking their native language.
-Sometimes people feel uncomfortable speaking English, because of their strong accent.
+Just like most other places in the world, German people in small cities, the older generation, and business people prefer speaking their native language.
+Sometimes people feel uncomfortable speaking English because of their strong accent.

-Probably at university, most people will speak English with you but outside maybe not always.
-Bank clerk, a lady in bakery, a cashier at the supermarket, policeman they all might face some difficulties to switch conversation on English or it will be very awkward.
+Most people will probably speak English with you at university, but outside maybe not always.
+A bank clerk, a lady in a bakery, a cashier at the supermarket or a policeman might face some difficulties switching the conversation to English, or it will be very awkward.

 So, if you want to make Germany your home, you should consider taking some German-language courses while studying abroad.